tibor309/delta/README.md

 # `Δ` Delta
 Delta is a discord bot with fun and interesting features.
 This bot was made for my friends, and for myself to learn programming.
-You can use it get cute pictures of foxes, create memes, and some more stuff.
+You can use it to get cute pictures of foxes, create memes, and some more stuff.
 You can host it yourself, or you can just invite it.

 <div id="badges", align="center">
   <a href="https://repl.it/github/tibor309/delta">